antmicro/dl-in-iot-course/dl_in_iot_course/l03_pruning_clustering/README.md

 # Optimization Algorithms - Pruning and Clustering

 The aim of this laboratory is to demonstrate the pruning and clustering of deep learning models.
-For this task, we will use [TensorFlow Model Optimization Toolkit](https://github.com/tensorflow/model-optimization).
+For this task, we will use [TensorFlow Model Optimization Toolkit](https://github.com/tensorflow/model-optimization) and [Neural Network Intelligence (NNI) Toolkit](https://github.com/microsoft/nni).

+## Unstructured pruning and clustering with TFMOT

-## Tasks
+### Tasks

 * Go over the [pruning_clustering_experiments script](pruning_clustering_experiments.py) and check what it does (especially check the `optimize_model` method that prepares structures for model optimization and fine-tuning).
 * In the end of the afore-mentioned `optimize_model` function there is a `compress_and_fine_tune` method that will need to be completed in the following tasks - it will handle model optimization and fine-tuning